Why "generic GPT" can't write your next email

 “Hi Jane, I wanted to follow up on our previous conversation about pricing.
 I’ve given some thought to the points you raised, and I’m interested in continuing our discussion.
 Please let me know when would be a good time to connect.”

-It’s grammatically correct, polite, but utterly devoid of value.
+It’s grammatically correct and polite, but utterly devoid of value.
 It could be about any product, pricing tier, objection, or relationship.
 Jane could be a prospect or a vendor.
 The AI has no idea, so it hedges with vague language that you’ll have to completely overhaul anyway.

 Contextual AI: